IshanKaushik/WorkDistribution/README.md

    This endpoint will display all ongoing and pending task in queue

 To start the project :
+Import project in eclipse and run the application as Java project.

 Unit testing via postman :
+Collection included